tumo17th/navigation.js/README.md

 navigation.js
 =============

-1.This program is used to tell others so-called "How-to-Contents".
+Navigation.js makes it easy to guide someone to a right way.

+##How to use

-2.When you use this program, please edit html file.
+1.Edit html file.
-3.This program works on the browser.
+2.Open this html file on the browser.
  (Google Chrome, Mozzila FireFox, Internet Explorer 9 and later)